PrivacyStreams/PrivacyStreams.github.io/index.md

 ## Installing PrivacyStreams

-To use PrivacyStreams in your Android app, simply add the following line to `build.gradle` file under the app module.
+To use PrivacyStreams in your Android app, please add the following line to `build.gradle` file under the app module.

 <pre>
 <code>dependencies {</code>